luvluvdt3/BabylonLearning/NOTE.md

 ## If error "vue.ps1 cannot be loaded because running scripts is disabled on this system" :
  - Open Windows Powersell as Admin
- - Set-ExecutionPolicy -Scope LocalMachine Unrestricted   sau đó A
+ - Set-ExecutionPolicy -Scope LocalMachine Unrestricted  -> choose A

 ## vue create b101  (b101 is a random name0)
  - Y